judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	  How likely is it that Mary is pregnant?
 - Response on slider from 0/very unlikely to 1/very likely
-- For each eventuality, we calculate the mean likeliness, i.e., the mean prior probability: the higher the mean likeliness, the higher the prior probability of the eventuality.
 - Materials: 20 atomic main clauses that lexicalize the eventualities, presented with one of two facts each, i.e., 40 stimuli total
 - Each participant rates the likeliness of 20 unique eventualities, given a fact about the world.
 - We want at least 20 ratings per eventuality/fact combination.
+- Analysis: For each eventuality, we calculate the mean likeliness, i.e., the mean prior probability: the higher the mean likeliness, the higher the prior probability of the eventuality.
+We select those eventualities for which the two facts result in a relatively high (though not at ceiling) prior and a relatively low (though not at floor) prior.

 ## Entailment experiment

 - Goal: to identify the extent to which the content of the clausal complement of an (unembedded) attitude predicate is entailed
 - The clausal complements are the 20 clauses for which we established facts in the prior probability experiment that result in the eventualities described by these clauses to have a higher versus a lower prior.
+- The attitude predicates are categorized by their veridicality and the projectivity of the content of their complement.
+[DO WE NEED TO HAVE ALL FOUR COMBINATIONS EQUALLY OFTEN?
+SEE TABLE BELOW]
 - Response task: Given the standard definition of entailment (see above), we need a task that probes the extent to which the attitude sentence can be true and the content of the clausal complement false, i.e., the extent to which the content of the clausal complement is not entailed by the attitude sentence.
 - Contradiction task: